tearitco/SRW-Engine-MV-Public/docs/manual.md

 *  lockMechWeapon mech\_id weapon\_id

 	Set the weapon with the specified id as locked for the mech/class with the specified id.

+* setUnlockedUpgradeLevel level

+	Sets the allowed max level of upgrades to the specified level.
+Does not remove upgrades that go above the newly specified level.

 ## Script commands